Takami-Marsh/traditional_music_composer/README.md

 ## Python GUI Composer

-The project also provides a small GUI written in Python that creates simple church-style choir harmonies.
-It lets you select how many chords are generated and the playback tempo:
+The project also includes a Python GUI that demonstrates the C++ music theory logic.
+The program automatically generates a short melody using interval rules derived from the C++ header files.
+You can choose how many notes to create and set the playback tempo:

 ```bash
 python3 auto_song_gui.py
 ```

-The application shows the generated chords, plays them back using `pygame`, and allows you to stop playback at any time.
+The application lists the generated notes, plays them back using `pygame`, and allows you to stop playback at any time.

 ## License